 C = Number of days in which the corporation was a CFC (it could be during the whole year, i.e. 365 days, but no less than 30 days)

 D = Pro rata share of the Subpart F income to the U.S. shareholder

 The deemed dividend may be reported as part of the U.S. shareholder’s individual or entity tax return, depending on which applies to the particular case.
 It must be accompanied by a copy of the disclosure Form 5471, which we already mentioned above.

 The effects of Controlled Foreign Corporation rules are far too many and far too complex to be described in just one article.
 What we have tried doing today, though, is giving you a basic understanding of the general requirements and implications on CFC taxation.
 It is fair to say that every individual situation will not fit into certain brackets and deeper exploration of the related rules will be needed.
 If you feel that there are too many questioned left unanswered in relation to CFC or you are not sure how exactly to apply the rules in your particular case, the best thing to do would be to contact an experienced CPA who will go over every single detail of your situation and will give you the best advice on how to derive maximum benefits for yourself and your CFC.

 Fulton Abraham Sanchez, the founder of FAS CPA & Consultants of Miami, FL, is a Certified Public Accountant specialized in Tax Planning.
 You can email him to email@example.com.

-Fulton Abraham Sánchez, CPA is a Certified Public Accountant, specialized In Tax Planning, International Business, Wealth Management and Offshore Banking.
-You can email him to email@example.com or follow us on Facebook : FAS CPA & Consultants.
+Fulton Abraham Sánchez, CPA is a Certified Public Accountant, specialized in Tax Planning for Real Estate, Hedge/Equity Funds, Fintech, Crypto, Expats, IRS Debt Resolution and Offshore Strategies.
+You can email him to firstname.lastname@example.org and follow us on Facebook : FAS CPA & Consultants.